HomeSEOTechnical SEO Tips for 2025-2026

 Technical SEO Tips for 2025-2026

-Core Web Vitals Optimization
+Core Web Vitals optimization

-Largest Contentful Paint Enhancement
+Largest Contentful Paint enhancement

 LCP measures how quickly your page’s main content loads.
-Google expects this to happen within 2.5 seconds, but honestly, that’s just the baseline.
+Google expects this to happen within 2.5 seconds, but that’s just the baseline.
 In 2025, you’ll want to aim for under 1.8 seconds to stay competitive.

 Quick Tip: Use fetchpriority="high" on your LCP element to signal browsers that this resource should load first.
 This HTML attribute can reduce LCP by 10-15% in many cases.